byumjin/WebGL2-GPU-Particle/README.md

 ### GUI

-- AutoPlay : It shows pre-ordered scene.
+- AutoPlay : It shows pre-ordered scenes.
 Recommend to use it.

 - MaxSpeed : The max speed of each particle
 - ParticleSize : The size of each Particle quad